logicuniverse/manifesto/README.md

 - **X-Axis (Push/Pull - Data Direction):** Determines the causality of data flow.
 - **Y-Axis (Time/Space - Execution Domain):** Defines the operational reality.
-- **Z-Axis (Dependency/Injection - Logic Transmission):** Acts as the conduit for pure logic transmission, passing external dependencies, interfaces, and higher-order functions into the unit.
+- **Z-Axis (Dependency/Injection - Logic Transmission):** Acts as the conduit for pure logic.
+It injects external dependencies, service implementations, and logic closures (such as nested sub-LUs communicating with their parent) into the unit, akin to higher-order functions.

 **The Principle of Fractality:**
-The Z-axis serves as the core mechanism for fractality.
-It acts as the "depth" axis, injecting necessary logic into nested structures.
-Through this Z-axis channel, a macro-topology encapsulates a universe of micro-topologies.
-A complex system assembled from thousands of units behaves externally as a single standard Logic Unit, perfectly self-similar across all scales.
+Logic topology is inherently self-similar.
+A complex macro-system assembled from a network of micro-topologies encapsulates its own internal universe, yet behaves externally as a single, standard Logic Unit.
+The macro-architecture and the micro-node share the exact same dimensional properties across all scales.

 ---